Starting your own spiritual business?

 Click here to setup your own Bluehost account!(This is an affiliate link which means I get a percentage as a bonus–at no cost to you.)

 I’ve also used GreenGeeks in the past.
 And again, if you chose Squarespace or Wix, it’s all included in your basic service package.

 If you’ve installed Bluehost on your site, just log into your Bluehost account, click on WordPress and install WordPress on the appropriate domain.
-It’s super easy (and I have a video tutorial on exactly how to do this in my Spiritual Rebel B-School)
+It’s super easy (and I have a video tutorial on exactly how to do this in my Spiritual Biz In A Box).